 The Company currently holds the Megalit concession in MSB, but intends to transfer it to the Megalit subsidiary once the license is received from the Mexican Federal Mining Ministry.
 Because of the size of the concession the Mining Ministry is taking longer than usual to grant the license.
 The Company has held the exploration rights to the concession since the claim application and surveys were submitted to the Mining Ministry on November 7, 2013.
 The Mining Ministry turned the authorization for title to the General Direction of Mining Regulation on February 3, 2015 but to date the title has not been received.
-Management has no reason to believe that the license will not be eventually granted, but in the unlikely event of that it may not, management does not believe that it will impact the Company's future development activities, as the Megalit concession is not part of the MRE or the Pre-Feasibility Study ("PFS").
+Management has no reason to believe that the license will not be eventually granted, but in the unlikely event that it may not, management does not believe that it will impact the Company's future development activities, as the Megalit concession is not part of the MRE or the Pre-Feasibility Study ("PFS").

-The Company has previously disclosed the existence of an agreement between the late Mr. Colin Orr-Ewing, the past Chairman of the Company, and the Company subjecting the Sonora Lithium Project to a 3% gross overriding royalty on production from certain concessions within the Sonora Lithium Project.
-The Company understands that the royalty is now held by the estate of Mr. Colin Orr-Ewing.
-The circumstances of the granting of this royalty were reviewed by the Company and as a result of that review the legitimacy of the royalty is being disputed by the Company with the Orr-Ewing estate.
+The Company has previously disclosed the existence of an agreement between the late Mr. Colin Orr-Ewing, the past Chairman of the Company, and the Company subjecting the Sonora Lithium Project to a 3% gross overriding royalty (the "Royalty") on production from certain concessions within the Sonora Lithium Project.
+The Company understands that the Royalty is now held by the estate of Mr. Colin Orr-Ewing.
+On November 17, 2017, the Company filed a statement of claim with the Court of Queen's Bench (Alberta) seeking to void ab initio, the Royalty.
+The basis of the Company's claim is that the Royalty was originally granted based on the misrepresentation of Mr. Colin Orr-Ewing that he held a pre-existing royalty granted prior to the acquisition of the lithium properties by the Company.
+The Board of Directors of Bacanora has completed a review of the historical background and concluded that no such pre-existing royalty existed and accordingly there was no basis for the grant of the royalty by the Company.

-Based on the Company's updated Mineral Resource Estimate ("MRE") (prepared with accordance with National Instrument 43-101 - Standard of Disclosure for Mineral Projects ("NI 43-101") announced on April 15, 2016, the Sonora Lithium Project concessions have an estimated Indicated Mineral Resource of 4.5 Mt LCE contained in 259 Mt of clay, at Li grade of 3,200 ppm, and an estimated Inferred Mineral Resource of 2.7 Mt LCE contained in 160 Mt of clay at a Li grade of 3,200 ppm.
+Based on the Company's updated MRE prepared with accordance with NI 43-101 announced on April 15, 2016, the Sonora Lithium Project concessions have an estimated Indicated Mineral Resource of 4.51 Mt LCE contained in 259 Mt of clay, at Li grade of 3,200 ppm, and an estimated Inferred Mineral Resource of 2.7 Mt LCE contained in 160 Mt of clay at a Li grade of 3,200 ppm.
 A Pre-Feasibility Study completed in Q1 2016 established Probable Mineral Reserve (in accordance with NI 43-101) of 2.1 million tonnes LCE and demonstrated the economics associated with becoming a 35,000 tpa lithium carbonate and 50,000 tpa SOP producer in Mexico.